olcf/olcf-user-docs/services_and_applications/slate/getting_started.rst

 .. code-block:: bash

-   $ oc login <URL>
+   $ oc login <URL> --username=loginName

+where the loginName is your username for the cluster.
 After entering the login command above, oc will ask you to obtain an API token and will provide a URL like the following: ``https://oauth-openshift.apps.<CLUSTER>.ccs.ornl.gov/oauth/token/request``.

 You will need to go to the given URL in your browser, log in with NCCS, click the ``Display Token`` link, copy the command under ``Log in with this token`` and enter it into your terminal.